crysalead-js/chaos-orm/docs/entities.md

 entity.modified();        // true
 ```

-Also it's also possible to retrieve the persisted data are using `.persisted()` (i.e. the previous state of values):
+It's also possible to retrieve the persisted data with `.persisted()` (i.e. the persisted state of values):

 ```js
 var entity = Gallery.create({ name: 'old name' }, { exists: true });